Lyrete/goodboi/README.md

 - [x] Show total number of votes + overall rating
 - [x] Scroll the list to selected breed

+- [ ] Improve breed loading, store breeds in DB + cache and just call the api to check for new dogs.
-- [x] Show random new breed after voting. (delay for a bit to see new rating)
+- [ ] Show random new breed after voting. (delay for a bit to see new rating)
 - [ ] Cool +1/-1 animation after clicking vote
-- [ ] Cache breed list on the server + enter them into DB and only check for new breeds on load (so don't need to wait as long).
+- [ ] Don't blow out low-res pics
+- [ ] Scroll list when cursor close to edge
-- [ ] Place pretty names in DB (Schema already supports this)
+- [ ] KB navigable list